optimisticlucio/i-monster/README.md

 ## Summarized Rules

 A 2-player deckbuilder where at the start of the game, each player picks a character that changes their starting deck and the main deck's contents.
-Both players seek to raise eachother's *Suspicion*, where if it reaches [some value, 20?], the player in question loses.
+Both players seek to raise eachother's *Suspicion*, where if it reaches 20, the player in question loses.
 To do so they'll modify and improve their deck until only one abnormality remains standing.

 ## Characters